sjsrey/ors/ors_address.md

 Several aspects of this process are worth noting.
 The process relied on technologies that were already familiar to this community of scholars who use code repositories for collaboration on the development of scientific software on a regular basis.
 In addition to the technologies,  the traditional roles of author, reviewer, and editor were mapped into those of participants in an open source software development model.
-In this model developers (i.e. authors) wishing to contribute a new software feature (i.e. article) to a field, issue a pull request (i.e. submission) to the project (i.e. journal).
+In this model developers (i.e., authors) wishing to contribute a new software feature (i.e., article) to a field, issue a pull request (i.e., submission) to the project (i.e., journal).
 That pull request (manuscript submission) is then reviewed by the community (editor and reviewers) and bug reports (referee reports) are submitted.
 The developer (author) then incorporates the feedback from the bug report (reviews) into the manuscript and updates the pull request (revision submission).